(Note: This post was originally published in September 2018 and has been updated to reflect current Microsoft sourcing best practices.)

 So, how do you count the number of deployed instances of Microsoft products?
 Some clients utilize sophisticated asset management systems that enable them to scan their environment and create deployment reports on the fly.
 Others keep careful records of incremental deployments throughout the year.
 The larger the organization, the more complex the process.
 Ultimately, though, at the end of the year, you are required to submit a true-up report to Microsoft and pay for any incremental usage.

-Timing Considerations For Your Next Microsoft EA True-up
+Timing Considerations for Your Next Microsoft EA True-up

 When is the true-up due to Microsoft?
 The latest Enterprise Enrollment states the following:

-(vi) True-up order Period.
+(iv) True-up order Period.
 The true-up order or update statement must be received by Microsoft between 60 and 30 days prior to each Enrollment anniversary date.
 The third-year true-up order or update statement is due within 30 days prior to the Expiration Date, and any license reservations within this 30-day period will not be accepted.
 Enrolled Affiliate may submit true-up orders more often to account for increases in Product usage, but an annual true-up order or update statement must still be submitted during the annual order period.

 This seems clear, indicating that for the first two years of your agreement the true-up is due at least 30 days prior to the agreement anniversary.
 The third year true-up?
 Within 30 days prior to the expiration date.
 Note use of the word “within” 30 days prior to expiration date versus “by.”
 Microsoft often (mistakenly) uses the latter interpretation and will inform customers this statement means the report is due 30 days before the agreement expires.
 While it is reasonable for Microsoft to understand the final year growth in order to prepare a Customer Price Sheet for the renewal agreement, your obligation is to simply submit before the agreement expires.